MAS110 Mathematics Core I

 43 lectures, 6 tutorials, 5 practicals

 One formal 2 hour exam.
 All questions compulsory; format varies.
-(55 marks)Five quizzes in the Problems Classes/Practicals.
-(5 marks)
+(90Five quizzes in the Problems Classes/Practicals.
+(10

 - Sets, functions and counting (7 lectures) Sets, subsets, finite and infinite sets.
 Natural numbers, integers, rational and real numbers.
 Set operations: unions, intersections, difference, cartesian products of sets.
 Functions between arbitrary sets.
 Surjections, injections, bijections and inverse functions.
 Real-valued functions of real numbers, their domains and images, R2 and R3 in geometry.
 The fundamental role of sets in mathematics, Russell's paradox.
 Counting elements of finite sets.
 Counting permutations and combinations.
 Binomial Theorem.
 The Multinomial Theorem.

 - Summation and Induction (2 lectures) Proof by induction.
 Summation of geometric and arithmetic series, and of the first n squares.